 For forms and inquiries about requirements to obtain an I-20 please email our international finance specialist at firstname.lastname@example.org or call 269-471-6380.

 International students on campus must enroll for a minimum of 8 credits each semester (9 for the MDiv) while in the U.S. in order to maintain their status as full-time students.

 GRADUATE SCHOLARSHIPS AND FUNDING

-The School of Graduate Studies and Research is committed to assisting its graduate level students (Domestic and International) through a variety of scholarships and funding.
+The School of Graduate Studies is committed to assisting its graduate level students (Domestic and International) through a variety of scholarships and funding.
 For information about tuition-reduction scholarships based on GRE or GMAT scores, see the Graduate Scholarships and Funding page.

 Employment is regulated by the U.S government and the hours allowed for International Students to work should not be viewed as being sufficient to cover school expenses.

 ON CAMPUS OPTIONS

 International students coming to Andrews University may work on a part-time basis in on campus student job positions (20 hours a week) if satisfactory academic performance is maintained and if such work is allowed by the USCIS.
 Andrews University students apply in various campus locations such as the Library, Dining Services, Hospitality services, Dairy farm, Arboretum/Grounds, Academic Departments, Administrative Offices, etc.